hallorant/bigmit/cocousb/README.md

   Q1 power transistor which are two very large heat sources inside a CoCo.
 * The CoCo transformer is not always on.
 On any CoCo it is a good idea to use a power strip and turn the power strip off when the computer is not in use.
   Why?
-This is because the transfomer is always on, even when the computer is powered off.
+This is because the transformer is always on, even when the computer is powered off.
 If you noted that the left-hand-side of the CoCo is slightly warm even after the CoCo is off for a long time, this is why that occurs.
 * If you have a quality USB power strip the 5V DC power is probably better than